-Russia shipped US$333.5 billion worth of products around the globe in 2015.
-That figure represents roughly 1.8% of overall global exports estimated at $18.686 trillion.
+Russia shipped US$449.3 billion worth of products around the globe in 2018.
+That figure represents roughly 2.6% of overall global exports estimated at $17.546 trillion one year earlier.

 Russia’s Top Trading Partners

-Below is a list showcasing 15 of Russia’s top trading partners in terms of export sales, revealing which countries imported the most Russian shipments by dollar value during 2015.
-Also shown is each import country’s percentage of total Russian exports.
+Below is a list showcasing 15 of Russia’s top trading partners in terms of export sales, revealing which countries imported the most Russian shipments by dollar value during 2018.
+Also shown is each import country’s percentage consumption of total Russian exports.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.